wireapp/wire-server/docs/src/how-to/install/team-feature-settings.md

 # Feature settings

 Features can be enabled or disabled on a team level or server wide.
+Here we will only cover the server wide configuration.

-When a feature's lock status is `unlocked` its settings can be overridden on a team level by team admins.
+When a feature's lock status is `unlocked` it means that its settings can be overridden on a team level by team admins.
+This can be done via the team management app or via the team feature API and is not covered here.

 ## 2nd factor password challenge